Background pattern

 • If you have epilepsy.

-• If you have thyroid disorders (hyperthyroidism).
+• If you have thyroid disorders (thyrotoxicosis).

 • If you have a tumor in an adrenal gland (pheochromocytoma).

-Stop using Duaklir Genuair and seek immediate medical help if you experience any of the following symptoms::
+Stop using Duaklir Genuair and seek immediate medical help if you experience any of the following symptoms

 Children and adolescents